CENTER FOR MEDICARE AND MEDICAID INNOVATION

 (2) Selection of models to be tested.—

 (A) In general.—The Secretary shall select models to be tested from models where the Secretary determines that there is evidence that the model addresses a defined population for which there are deficits in care leading to poor clinical outcomes or potentially avoidable expenditures.
 The Secretary shall focus on models expected to reduce program costs under the applicable title while preserving or enhancing the quality of care received by individuals receiving benefits under such title.
-The models selected under this subparagraph may include, but are limited to, the models described in subparagraph (B).
+The models selected under this subparagraph may include, but are not limited to, the models described in subparagraph (B).

 (B) Opportunities.—The models described in this subparagraph are the following models: